Foliated manifolds, algebraic K-theory, and a secondary invariant: Basic notions

 If $f:(M,\cF)\to (M^{\prime},\cF^{\prime})$ is a foliated map, then $f^{*}:\Omega(M^{\prime},\cF^{\prime})\to \Omega(M,\cF)$ is a morphism of filtered commutative differential graded algebras.

-We let $\DGA$ and $\DGA^{filt}$ denote the categories of graded commutative differential graded algebras and filtered graded commutative differential graded algebras.
-For categories $\bC,\bD$ we can consider the category of $\bD$-valued presheaves on $\bC$ We can formalize the properties of the filtered de Rham complex discussed above by saying that we have a presheaf
+We let $\DGA$ and $\DGA^{\filt}$ denote the categories of graded commutative differential graded algebras and filtered graded commutative differential graded algebras.
+For categories $\bC,\bD$ we can consider the functor category $ \Fun(\bC^{\op},\bD) $\footnote{Later in the paper we will also use the notation $\PSh_{\bD}(\bC):= \Fun(\bC^{\op},\bD)$ and call these objects $\bD$-valued presheaves on $\bC$}.
+We can formalize the properties of the filtered de Rham complex discussed above by saying that we have a functor